 - “Take care of your body!
 The foot and back problems will be worse if you don’t!
 Sensible shoes, proper lifting, compression stockings are very important.” – P.G.

-- “Learn the difference between the clit and urethra.
-Study a picture, study your own, just know the difference 🤣” – S.W.
+- “Learn about male and female genitalia.
+Study a picture, study your own, just know the difference.” – S.W.

 - “Don’t put up with workplace violence.
 Better to be a whistleblower than a prisoner of workplace injustice/abuse the rest of your life.” – J.R.B.